diamondclass/diamondclass/README.md

 ## Description
 <p align="center">
-  I´m diamondclass, I live in Uruguay and own proyects like my bots, Kraken Anticheat, Ulises Licenses or just myself.
+  I´m diamondclass, I live in Uruguay and own proyects like my bots, Ulises Licenses, some months ago Kraken Anticheat, or just myself.
   I published some Anticheat configurations in BuiltByBit, maybe you can visit them.

+  Citymoon Dynamics (citymoon.org) Leader.
 </p>

 ---